 The Beauty of Roaring Creek and Sir Colville Young’s Story

-An old man wanted know what Heaven and Hell were like so he went to see the wise man in his village and asked to be shown.
+An old man wanted know what Heaven and Hell were like, so he went to see the wise man in his village and asked to be shown.
 The wise man took him to a large banquet hall, inside was filled with large tables piled high with delicious food.
 Around the tables sat miserable, starving people, each one with a pair of extremely long silver chopsticks.
-The two watches on as The hungry people tried to feed themselves, but due to the length of the chopsticks, they could not reach their mouths and all the food kept falling to the floor causing their miserable moods.
-The old man now knew understood What hell was like.
+The two watches on as the hungry people tried to feed themselves, but due to the length of the chopsticks, they could not reach their mouths and all the food kept falling to the floor, causing their miserable moods.
+The old man now understood what hell was like.

 The wise man led him towards Heaven and again the old man found himself in a large banquet hall with tables piled high with the same delicious food he had seen in Hell.
 Around the big tables sat people with the same long silver chopsticks, but instead of being hungry miserable, they were happy and laughing.
 The man immediately understood the clear difference between Heaven and Hell.
 The people in Heaven were giving each other helping hand, with their too long chopsticks.
 By feeding the person across the table from them, everyone was well fed and enjoyed their meal in harmony.

 The moral of the story is a simple one, and a good message to consider for the start of a new year.
 Heaven and Hell can be seen here and now and are direct the results of our interactions with the world and specifically, with those around us.
 A person can find ‘Hell’ anywhere there is unrest such as selfishness, hunger, crimes, even war.
 Where there is a spirit of generosity, happiness and peace, that can be called ‘Heaven’.